shashank-gb/Capture-Webpage/README.md

 #### Select a valid protocol
 * http:// and https:// should be exact.
-* file:/// cann be used to access local files.
+* file:/// can be used to access local files.

 #### Enter a vlaid URL
 * URL must be valid .